University of Colorado Boulder

 Research Locations: Crary Lab

-This project continues the operation of the Fe Boltzmann lidar installed in the Antarctica New Zealand (ANZ) lab at Arrival Heights near McMurdo Station.
+This project continues the operation of the Fe-Boltzmann LiDAR (light detecting and ranging) instrument installed in the Antarctica New Zealand (ANZ) lab at Arrival Heights near McMurdo Station.
 The initial instrument installation took place during the 2010-11 summer season.
-Primary research objectives are to acquire vertical profiles of atmospheric temperature (30–155 km), Fe density (70–155 km), and polar mesospheric cloud (PMC), to study the chemistry and dynamics of the polar atmosphere and to establish the baseline temperature, Fe, PMC and gravity wave climatologies.
-New science discoveries based on the observations and measurements made to date (December 2010 to March 2014) include : (1) Neutral Fe layers and gravity waves well into the thermosphere, from 155 km up to 170 km; (2) Elevated thermospheric temperatures between 110 and 150 km, likely associated with Joule heating; (3) Explosive release of exceptionally large Fe densities between 85 and 95 km during summer, likely from visible and sub-visible ice particles; (4) Significant solar effects on the Fe layer bottom side during local sunrise and sunset; (5) Strong and nearly persistent inertial gravity waves with cross-Antarctic continent features; (6) Super-exponential growth of temperature tidal amplitude in the lower thermosphere above 110 km; and (7) Dramatic density variations (about 40 times) of Fe layers over a time scale of multiple days (7-20 days).
+Primary research objectives are to acquire vertical profiles of atmospheric temperature (30–155 kilometers), Fe (iron) density (70–155 kilometers), and polar mesospheric cloud (PMC), to study the chemistry and dynamics of the polar atmosphere and to establish the baseline temperature, Fe, PMC, and gravity wave climatologies.
+New science discoveries based on the observations and measurements made to date (December 2010 to March 2014) include : (1) Neutral Fe layers and gravity waves well into the thermosphere, from 155 kilometers up to 170 kilometers; (2) Elevated thermospheric temperatures between 110 and 150 kilometers, likely associated with Joule heating; (3) Explosive release of exceptionally large Fe densities between 85 and 95 kilometers during summer, likely from visible and sub-visible ice particles; (4) Significant solar effects on the Fe-layer bottom side during local sunrise and sunset; (5) Strong and nearly persistent inertial gravity waves with cross-Antarctic-continent features; (6) Super-exponential growth of temperature tidal amplitude in the lower thermosphere above 110 kilometers; and (7) Dramatic density variations (about 40 times) of Fe layers over a time scale of multiple days (7-20 days).

 Field Season Overview: